supabase-community/vec2pg/README.md

 ---

-`vec2pg` is a CLI for migrating data from third party vector databases to [Supabase](https://supabase.com) with pvector.
+`vec2pg` is a CLI tool for migrating data from third-party vector databases to [Supabase](https://supabase.com) with Pgvector.

 Supported data sources include: